farai263/me/_pages/about.md

 ---
 permalink: /
-title: "About Ninjas"
+title: "About Farai"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This where you tell us about yourself, and your practise.
+This is my artist's statement and minifesto.